Experiential Education Working with Kids and Schools towards Whole-Person Education

 Other people ask the most bizarre questions, such as tourists in Yellowstone National Park who wonder, "Where do they put all the animals at night?"
 They simply have no concept of reality.
 As a society, how can we function that way?
 How can voters make sound choices at the polls when they are not connected to the most basic things, such as where the electricity comes from when they flip on a light switch?

 Montana is unique in having progressive Indian Education for All legislation.
-In schools state-wide, students learn about the first Montanans - the Native Americans that live here, including their tribal history, cultures, beliefs, and reservation life.
-But as with many subjects taught in schools, it is principally an academic exercise.
-Our young people may "learn" about the indigenous population of Montana without ever meeting a real Native American.
-With resurging interest among tribes nationwide to reclaim their heritage, it seems like a prime opportunity to form collaborative partnerships, to bus kids to the nearest reservation for immersive, cultural experiences, perhaps along the lines that Thom Henley as described in his book Rediscovery: Ancient Paths, New Directions.
+By law, students learn about the first Montanans--the Native Americans that live here, including their tribal history, cultures, beliefs, and reservation life.
+However, as with many subjects taught in schools, it is principally an academic exercise.
+Our young people may "learn" about the indigenous population of Montana without ever interacting with Native Americans.
+With resurging interest among tribes nationwide to reclaim their heritage, it seems like a prime opportunity to form collaborative partnerships to bus kids to the nearest reservation for immersive, cultural experiences, perhaps along the lines that Thom Henley as described in his book Rediscovery: Ancient Paths, New Directions.

-Maybe these kinds of activities were not necessary in the past, when children grew up playing in the woods, working on the farm, and helping out with the cooking.
-But we live in a very different world now, where academic skills, such as mathematics, can often be acquired playing video games.
+Maybe these kinds of activities were not necessary in the past when children grew up playing in the woods, working on the farm, and helping out with the cooking.
+However, we live in a very different world now, where academic skills, such as mathematics, can often be acquired playing video games.
 Yes, we can take advantage of cutting edge technology to turn learning into a game.
-But we must also take steps to provide the kinds of hands-on, experiential learning opportunities that older generations took for granted as part of the normal way of life.
+But we must also take steps to provide the kinds of hands-on, experiential learning opportunities that older generations took for granted as a way of life.